 Along with axial viewpoints comes a sort of sub-genre of minimalism and how the application of a frame within a frame composition will emphasize essential elements.
 Here the emphasis is on the cantilevered desk, shot on-axis and framed within the structural elements.
 Below, a harmonic armature reveals where the anchor lines fall.

-I’m not suggesting that photographers carry a grid around with them, however after enough study and analysis of artistic masterworks and their own work, these design principles become absorbed and begin to inform your compositions.
+I’m not suggesting that photographers carry a grid around with them, however after enough study and analysis of artistic masterworks as well as critical analysis of their own work, these design principles will become absorbed and begin to inform your compositions.
 Use of the harmonic armature in post is a great aid in cropping an image.

 After being in the business many years, I find myself still learning about this complex and challenging subject, and find it very satisfying when a completed image actually becomes what I had imagined it could be.